Updated June 2024–Are you dreaming of visiting Ireland? Is the cost of a vacation to the Emerald Isle a mystery to you?

 Grab a coffee and a scone for less than €5 in places outside of Dublin and maybe up to €7 around the city.

-While going out to dinner can be expensive in Ireland, Early Bird specials will give you the most bang for your buck.
+While going out to dinner will be more expensive, Early Bird specials will give you the most bang for your buck.

 Another way to save on eating out in Ireland is to make the most of your accommodation’s breakfast (quite often it’s a full Irish, so that should keep you going for many hours).

-If you are renting, you may opt to cook your own meals while you’re vacationing in Ireland, or you might even combine some sightseeing activities with a food tour.
+If you are renting a holiday home, you may opt to cook some of your own meals while you’re vacationing in Ireland, or you might even combine some sightseeing activities with a food tour.

 Food trucks are becoming popular in Ireland, not just among the locals but with tourists too.
 You’ll find a rundown of the Top 20 food trucks in Ireland, which are generally great value for money.